d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 $$[f \circledast g](x) = \int_{\mathbb{R}^d} f(z) g(x-z) dz$$

-That is, we measure the overlap between $f$ and $g$ when both functions are shifted by $x$ and 'flipped'.
+That is, we measure the overlap between $f$ and $g$ when both functions are shifted by $x$ and "flipped".
 Whenever we have discrete objects, the integral turns into a sum.
 For instance, for vectors defined on $\ell_2$, i.e., the set of square summable infinite dimensional vectors